Your cart is currently empty.

 As the population ages, many archival materials run the risk of being inadvertently discarded.
 Those in personal possessions may degrade from lack of proper storage.
 The Foundation is a recipient of many historical materials.
 We have a good relationship with the Harvard University Film Archives.
 Harvard stores the originals of films, videotapes, and other “moving footage” formats in the proper temperature and humidity.
 Professionals and students can access the footage, and the Foundation can “borrow” the originals to make professional quality Digi-beta copies when requested by television producers.
 An mp4 copy of each item is available at the Foundation office.
 A comprehensive data-base is under construction to help locate specific topics discussed and shown.

-Each quarter, the Foundation sends its newsletter, Operants, to subscribers.
-This publication provides information on current work, interviews of professionals in the United States and elsewhere, analyses of important articles and topics, and a brief description of Foundation activities.
+Each quarter, the Foundation sends its magazine, Operants, to subscribers.
+This publication provides information on current work, interviews of professionals in the United States and worldwide, analyses of important articles and topics.
 It is written in an informal journalistic style to be as interesting, as possible.
 There is no cost to receive Operants.